FluentBit Configuration

 kubectl logs -n logging -l app=workflows-fluent-bit --tail=100 | grep -E "stdout|eventType"

-# Check storage received events (PostgreSQL example)
+# Check raw events table

 kubectl exec -n postgresql postgresql-0 -- \